 Tokyo Guide: Omotesando

-Omotesando Avenue is a fashionable tree-lined valley boulevard in Tokyo's Harajuku district that goes through parts of both Shibuya and Minato wards.
-The Harajuku district, which Omotesando is often considered a part of, has its own distinctive brand of youth fashion.
+Omotesando Avenue is a sloping tree-lined boulevard in Tokyo's fashionable Aoyama district that goes through parts of both Shibuya and Minato wards.
+The Harajuku area, which Omotesando is often considered a part of, has its own distinctive brand of youth fashion.
 On the other hand, Omotesando itself caters to the haute couture end of the spectrum, with plenty of places to sit back and relax over good food and drink, and take in the cutting edge architecture that typifies many of the establishments here.

 Omotesando means "Shrine Entranceway Road," reflecting its history as the approach to the Meiji Shrine - and its former grounds, that have now become Yoyogi Park - at the top, north-western, end of the street.